 Kathy (Ryan) Hirshon’s artistic talents were discovered at the tender age of four.
 Born in St. Louis, Missouri, she worked—or rather, played—at art, and her efforts gained her an art scholarship to the exclusive St. Louis girl’s college, Fontbonne.
-From there she wen to the University of Missouri for MA studies.
+From there she went to the University of Missouri for MA studies.
 But the siren song of New York City drew her from the Midwest, as it has so many young artists, and off to the big city she went.
 There she studied at the Art Students League, but also found a new calling in the compelling business of big journalism.

 Although never abandoning art completely, Kathy spent many very successful and productive years in New York as an executive for major publishing houses, including Ladies Home Journal, Life Magazine and the Hearst Corporation.
 When she retired from this career in 1992, she was Vice-President and Director of Marketing for Walking Magazine.